Baptism In Our Church

 (It is an iconic church building and so others not from the parish sometime desire to use the church for their baptism celebration.
 This can be possible if you arrange to bring your own priest or deacon.
 Times available are on some Saturdays and Sundays at 1.30pm.
 Please contact the parish office to find out more information in regards to this).

-Infant baptisms at Sts Peter and Paul’s are communal celebrations (up to three families together) on the first Sunday of each month during the 10am Sunday Mass or or on Sundays after Mass at 11.15am.
+Infant baptisms at Sts Peter and Paul’s are communal celebrations (up to three families together) on Saturday and Sunday depending on availability of the Church.

 Sts Peter and Paul’s offers instruction for adults wishing to be baptised.
 Adult baptisms generally occur at the Easter Vigil Mass.